elben/sat/README.md

    1
 ```

+We can form a boolean proposition that asks, for a given graph, whether or not
+there is a clique of size `k` in a graph with `n` nodes.

 To use:

 ```
 # Inside of a REPL
 :l app/Clique.hs

+# Note that n = 6, k = 3.
 >>> putStrLn $ emitDimacs $ buildGraph 6 3 [(1,2), (2,3), (2,5), (3,4), (3,5), (4,6), (5,6)]

 # Copy-paste output into clique.txt.